-There are plenty of things to consider when designing an eCommerce site, but the most important is to design with the customer in mind.
+When designing an eCommerce site, numerous factors should be taken into account.
+However, the utmost importance lies in designing with the customer as the primary focus.
+This perspective serves as the foundation for our design service process.
 Different shopper types have different goals and shopping strategies, and being aware of these helps us make decisions that improve store usability.
 While analysing some of our recent projects, and taking into account a number of articles around this topic, we decided to break down online customers into five main types.

 The Bargain Hunter